Projects | View all

 07.11.08

-The world's tallest building, the Burj Dubai, under construction in 2008.
+Rising 828 meters over the metropolis of Dubai, the world's tallest building, the Burj Khalifa, under construction in 2008.

 Architecture